officialrajdeepsingh/tailwindblog/README.md

 `npm run start ` your local server with live-server.

 ## build
-` npm run build ` command build your tailwind css file help of postcss and  with live-server.
+` npm run build ` command build your tailwind css file help of postcss and  without live-server.